zoeludena/SeeRiseWebsite/figures.md

 ## Figure 9:

-Our ninth figure plots the CNN-LTSM emulator's uncertainty and median prediction assuming there will be 4520 gigatons of cumulative carbon dioxide in 2100 (according to SSP 245).
+Our ninth figure plots the CNN-LSTM emulator's uncertainty and median prediction assuming there will be 4520 gigatons of cumulative carbon dioxide in 2100 (according to SSP 245).
 The expected line is a modified NASA's sea level rise median prediction.
 The modification is changing the sea level rise to account from 2015 to 2100.

 <iframe src="https://zoeludena.github.io/SeeRiseWebsite/assets/figures/2025_fixed_cnn_preds.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>